-Johnson, a Democrat, was the representative for California's 3rd congressional district from 1867 to 1871.
+Johnson was the representative for California’s 3rd congressional district and was a Democrat.
+He served from 1867 to 1871.

 From Nov 1867 to Mar 1871, Johnson missed 252 of 1,254 roll call votes, which is 20.1%.
 This is better than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.

 |Dec 1868-Mar 1869||197||34||17.3%||30th|